-1This listing is a part of the 2022-2023 Student Fees Policy and is intended to provide supplemental information.
-For additional specifications, refer to the Policy.
+&lt;sup>1 This listing is a part of the 2023-2024 Student Fees Policy and is intended to provide supplemental information.
+For additional specifications, refer payment has been made.

-The waivers have to be approved prior to payment for any item or services.
-It cannot be used to obtain a reimbursement from the District after a payment has been made:
+Tee waives have to be approved prior to payment for any item or services.
+It cannot be used to obtain a reimbursement from the District after a payment has been made.